Optional Intervals Event and Two n-ary Finitary Operations: An Algebraic Framework for Unifying Parallel-Serial Execution and Axiomatizing Simultaneity from an Epistemological Perspective: A Finite Commutative Semigroup with Absorbing Element and Reflexive Absorption Property

-where $\oslash(\CAL{C}_i)$ is the cumulative operation result of all elements in the non-empty subset $\CAL{C}_i$ with respect to the binary operation $\oslash$.
+This sequence is ordered by the cardinality of the subsets, following the combinatorial structure of the nth Newton binomial expansion.
 Once the rows and columns have been constructed, we can proceed to directly build the Cayley table.
 Below is the algorithm we use for constructing the Cayley table.